DigitalPublishingToolkit/TOD50/md/22EnquantoNarciso.md

 > understood as a crime by the performer.
 In the extreme, the performer
 > sees only the mediatization and not the crime.[^21]

-Em seu estudo, Jeppesen localiza o ‘crime de performance’ na interface entre a criminologia e os estudos de mídia.
+Em seu estudo, Jeppesen localiza o 'crime de performance' na interface entre a criminologia e os estudos de mídia.
 Esse atravessamento repercute também no tratamento da própria investigação policial derivada dos conflitos midiatizados.
 Tanto no caso dos Estados Unidos quanto do